Larsbuilds/Users-Notes-API-Learn-Test-ExploreUsers-Notes-API-Learn-Test-Explore/README.md

 ## 🙏 Acknowledgments

 - Thanks to Neon for providing the PostgreSQL database infrastructure
 - Special thanks to all contributors and users of this project

+### Important Notes

+- Ensure your backend service has CORS properly configured
+- Update your Neon database security settings to allow connections from your chosen backend host
+- Keep your environment variables secure and never commit them to version control
+- Consider using environment-specific configuration for development and production